Post Summary: Things To Do In Eugene, Oregon In Winter

 We didn’t know much about Eugene at first – we knew the Oregon Ducks reigned supreme, the city has a good beer scene, and there’s access to tons of hiking trails.

 We are happy to report that the city is all of these things and much, much more!
-Discover everything from hiking trips, to the best restaurants, to boutique shopping and all the surprises of Eugene right in this post.
+Discover everything from day trips from Eugene, to the best restaurants, to boutique shopping and all the surprises of Eugene right in this post.

 1. Stay At The Inn at 5th